 - A competitive market

-- Ad design and content limitations (characters, emojis, descriptions)
+- Ad design and content limitations (characters, emojis, descriptions, etc.)

 LinkedIn Ads pros:

-- A wide variety of targeting opportunities (better than on any other platform)
+- A wide variety of targeting opportunities (more in-depth than any other platform)

 - Easy to get started